Cardboard Recycling Guide 2024

 They deliver our online purchases, house our favourite cereals, and even serve as makeshift forts for the little ones.

-But what happens to these boxes once their purpose is served?
+But what happens to these boxes once their purpose is served?s

-The good news: cardboard is one of the most readily recyclable materials!
+The good news is that cardboard is one of the most readily recyclable materials!

-Recycling cardboard keeps it out of landfills, reduces the need for cutting down trees, and even saves energy.
+Recycling cardboard keeps it out of landfills, reduces the need to cut down trees, and saves energy.

 This blog is your one-stop guide to becoming a cardboard recycling champion.